Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### While Loop
-While loop statement will loop infinitely until the condition returns `false`.
-This is rarely used but if it is, it's only used if you're iterating based on a condition rather than number of times, the use this loop.
-It is declared with the `while` keyword followed by the condition to loop over until it returns `false`, with the `do` keyword last.
+A while loop will loop infinitely until the condition it’s bounded to returns `false`.
+A while loop is often unused.
+They are commonly used if you're iterating based on a condition rather than several times.
+It is declared using the `while` keyword followed by the condition to loop over until it returns `false`, with the `do` keyword at the end.

 > [!CAUTION]
-> Please make sure to check the condition of the while loop.
-Because it might loop infinitely and crash or softlock your game!
-I'd suggest you testing it [here](https://onecompiler.com/lua) before implementing into your Lua script.
+> Please check the condition of a while loop because it may loop infinitely and either crash or softlock your game.
+It is recommended to test it [here](https://onecompiler.com/lua) before implementing it into your Lua script.

 Example:
 ```lua